On the Impact of Insurance on Households Susceptible to Random Proportional Losses: An Analysis of Poverty Trapping: The Trapping Probability and the Net Profit Condition

-such that under the assumption that $f(x)$ is a bounded and twice continuously differentiable function on $x\geq x^*$, with a bounded first derivative, and since we consider only what happens above the critical capital $x^*$, the theorem of \cite{paulsen1997ruin} is applicable.
+It follows from a classical result of \cite{Article:Paulsen1997} that the trapping probability is a bounded function on $[x^{*}, \infty)$, twice continuously differentiable with bounded first derivative on $(x^{*}, \infty)$, and satisfies the following boundary value problem:

-Closed-form expressions for Laplace transforms of ruin (trapping) probabilities are often more easily obtained than for the probability itself.
-However, multiplication of the initial capital by the random proportion in the integral function makes Laplace transform methods typically used in risk theory no longer straightforward.
-Solution of the integro-differential equation in \eqref{Chapter7:Equation3.4} has so far only been undertaken numerically, see, for example, \cite{Article:Kovacevic2011}.
-In this paper, closed-form trapping probabilities are obtained through solution of \eqref{Chapter7:Equation3.4} for special cases of remaining proportions of capital.

-First, note that there exists a relationship between the capital model of Definition \ref{Chapter7:Definition3.1} and the classical Cr\'{a}mer-Lundberg model.
-This enables specification of an upper bound on the trapping probability of the capital growth process $X_t$ through Lundberg's inequality, derived in \cite{lundberg1926forsakringsteknisk}.
-Consider an adjustment of the capital process that is discretised at loss event times such that $\tilde{X}_i=X_{T_i}$, i.e. the capital process studied in \cite{Article:Kovacevic2011}.
-Taking the logarithm of the adjusted process with critical capital $x^*$ fixed at 0 yields

-where $L_i$ is the logarithm of the $i$-th step in the discretised process $\tilde{X}_i$ and $\log(Z_i)<0$.
-The model on the right-hand side of \eqref{PT2:Equation2.4} is a version of the classical Cr\'{a}mer-Lundberg model introduced by \cite{lundberg1903approximerad} and \cite{cramer1930mathematical}, which assumes an insurance company collects premiums continuously and pays claims of random size at random times.
-The corresponding surplus process is given by

-where $u$ is the initial capital, $c$ the constant premium rate, $X_1,X_2,...,X_{N_t}$ the random claim sizes and $N_t$ the number of claims in the interval $[0,t]$.
-Claim sizes are assumed to be independent and identically distributed, $N_t$ a homogeneous Poisson process and the sequence of claim sizes $\{X_k\}_{k\in\mathbb{N}^+}$ and $N_t$ independent.

-The net profit condition is a constraint that ensures, on average, that the capital gains of a household are superior to their losses.
-If this condition is not satisfied then trapping is certain.
-It is well-known in ruin theory that if the net profit condition holds, the process $U_t$ converges to infinity almost surely as $t\rightarrow\infty$ and there is a positive probability that $U_t\geq0$ for all $t$.
-As a consequence of the net profit condition, it also holds that $\lim_{u\rightarrow\infty}\psi(u)=0$, where $\psi(u)$ is the ruin probability under the classical model.
-However, derivation of the net profit condition from the drift of $U_t$ to infinity is not always straightforward.
-The Lundberg equation provides an alternative method for deriving the net profit condition.
-Assume that there exists a constant $R > 0$ such that the process $\{e^{-RL_i}\}_{i\geq0}$ is a martingale.
-The resulting equation is the Lundberg equation, and is given by